kimster77/kimster77/README.md

 - 👋 Hi, I’m @kimster77
-- 💞️ I work in solving business problems with data analytic/ML & like to collaborate in this sapce
+- 💞️ I work in solving business problems with data analytics and ML & like to collaborate in this sapce
 - 📫 How to reach me: mani.k@berkeley.edu

 <!---